Your typical oil filter has to perform a crucially important job.

 Consequently, before they can damage bearings and cylinder wall surfaces in the engine.

-One of the biggest challenges that all oil filters have to cope with today is longer service life.
+So, One of the biggest challenges that the oil filter has is to cope with today is longer service life.

 Since the development of engine sludge is directly related to how often you change your oil.

-With Full-Flow Filtration the oil Is filtered before it gets to the:
+With Full-Flow Filtration the oil Is cleaned before it gets to the:

 - Crankshaft Bearings